Paras-Sachdeva/Book-Pedlar/README.md

 - **Advanced Search**: Enhance search functionality with more filters and sorting options.
 - **Rating and Reviews**: Allow users to rate and review books and sellers.
 - **Wishlist**: Enable users to create and manage wishlists for books they want to buy.

+## Contributing

+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change.